jbirddog/blue/README.md

    1. This will help phase out the explict code buffer
    1. Also fix the issue of writing non user code to a block
    1. Nesting comp/endcomp is what prevents simplification
+      1. Will drop the nod to Factor once this is removed
    1. No need to compile in jumps, manage ip
+      1. Can remove opcode_handler and just have flag
    1. comp/endcomp still needed but will just set flags
-      1. Will drop the nod to Factor once this is removed
    1. See how things need to work for the Blue Language
       1. Previous versions showed keeoing frontend concerns in the frontend was good
 1. Phase out Code Buffer in favor of user specified blocks